2018 — Charlotte, NC/US

 Gayathri Das Paradigm

 About me: I debated at Ardrey Kell for 4 years for at the high school level (1 year of PF, 3 years of LD).
 I focused more on traditional LD due to the nature of the LD circuit in NC, but went a more progressive route my senior year when travel was more an option for our team.
-I'm currently a junior econ and public health double major at Chapel Hill on track for law school.
+I'm currently a senior econ and public health double major at Chapel Hill going into consulting post-grad.

 General: IM HELLA RUSTY but still believe in my capabilities to judge well.
 I very much think debate should be a space where everyone is free to express ideas in any manner they please, and am open to basically any type of advocacy.
 Case positions that are out of the norm on your particular circuit, deviant styles of argumentation, interpretive dance cases- you do it well and I'll judge it.
 I really admire people who debate the way they feel they can do the best despite backlash from their circuit/other debaters.
 That being said, being outwardly racist, sexist or homophobic does not constitute self expression and I have no tolerance for any sort of rudeness that I think would make someone uncomfortable within the debate space.
 You do you, but know the line.